mys1024/worker-fn/README.md

 # worker-fn

-Run functions using Web Worker.
+Creating and invoking mirrored **proxy functions** in the JavaScript main thread to execute the corresponding **actual functions** in the worker thread.

-This package is currently compatible with browsers and Deno, but not with Node.js.
+This package is compatible with browsers and [Deno](https://deno.com/), but not with Node.js.

 ## Usage